 I supposed when all is said and done, our biggest complaint is regarding the WiFi issues.
 The rest we could easily manage with no complaint.
 Had that not been a problem we may not have paid much attention to the remainder.

-Once a hotel has an established good décor, high level of cleanliness and an attentive staff, its the small things that determine the final review.
+Once a hotel has an established good décor, a high level of cleanliness and, and an attentive staff, it’s the small things that determine the final review.
 Don’t we all recall a hotel where the small things were over the top, as an extraordinary memory?

 |The lobby is decorated with exquisite flower arrangements, kept fresh daily.|